Keeping dogs cool in hot weather

 Important

-If your dog is agitated, breathing rapidly, has skin hot to the touch or is drooling or vomiting, this could be heatstroke – rub them with a cool damp towel and contact your vet immediately.
+If your dog is agitated, breathing rapidly, has skin hot to the touch or is drooling or vomiting, this could be heatstroke – dunk or drench them in cold water and contact your vet immediately.

 Walkies